Ghostlore: Latin America

+Ethiopia

+One of the most famous ghosts in Ethiopian folklore is the Zār which is a type of spirit or demon that is said to possess women.
+In Ethiopian culture, the Zar is believed to be the cause of many physical and mental illnesses, and people who are believed to be possessed by a Zar are often taken to religious healers for treatment.

 China

-'鬼' (Mandarin pinyin: guǐ) is the general Chinese term for ghost which itself is a derivative of the verb "wei 威", which means "awe inspiring”.
+'鬼' (Mandarin pinyin: guǐ) is the general Chinese term for ghost which itself is a derivative of the verb "wei 威", which means "awe inspiring".
 Belief in ghosts in China is widespread and is often closely associated with ancestor worship.
 Ghosts have been the subject of censorship in China at various times.

-The United States of America
+United States

 Resurrection Mary, a "vanishing hitchhiker" is considered to be Chicago's most famous ghost.
 Some ghost stories in Alabama can be traced to the folklore of the Choctaw.
 As many of the state's early settlers were of Scotch-Irish heritage, their tales contain a number of European motifs.
 According to Jones, ghostlore is more prominent in rural areas.
 New York state's ghostlore is most readily found the state's earliest settled region: either side of the Hudson River from Newburgh to Troy, and along the Mohawk Valley from Cohoes to Utica.
 Jones argues that "[f]or ghostlore to thrive one needs a section that has been settled for a considerable length of time, where the houses are old, and at least a fair share of the population is permanent."

+Nigeria

+Nigeria has a rich cultural heritage that includes a vast array of ghost stories and beliefs.
+In Nigerian culture, ghosts are considered as a manifestation of the spirit world and are often believed to have a significant impact on the living.
+Ghost stories in Nigeria vary from region to region and are influenced by the diverse ethnic and religious backgrounds of its people.
+Many of these stories reflect the fears, values, and traditions of the Nigerian people.
+One of the most well-known Nigerian ghost stories is that of the Abiku, a malevolent spirit that is said to be responsible for the repeated deaths of a family's newborn children.
+The Abiku is believed to be a restless and mischievous spirit that enjoys tormenting families.
+To prevent an Abiku from returning, families will sometimes resort to extreme measures such as burning the child's body or burying it under a large rock.
+The story of the Abiku highlights the importance of family and community in Nigerian culture, as the Abiku's attacks are often seen as a test of the family's strength and resilience.

+Ghana

+Ghana has a long history of ghost folklore and beliefs.
+In the Akan culture, a 'ghost' is a malevolent spirit from Asamando, which haunt and eat humans, although they are not always aggressive, but are rarely benevolent.
+They are believed to be unable to eat pepper, so someone avoiding consuming pepper is supposedly a sign of being a ghost.